legendschwab/cmor438individual/Unsupervised Machine Learning/README.md

-Supervised Machine Learning is a class of machine learning where we work with labelled data to predict outcomes and discern relationships.
+Unsupervised Machine Learning is a class of machine learning where we work with data that is unlabelled.
+These algorithms can detect relationships based on the existing features of the data.
+The most common type of unsupervised machine learning is clustering of data points.
+This is similar to classification algorithms in supervised machine learning.
+However, in this case, the categories are discovered through the clustering algorithm and not pre-determined.

-Within supervised machine learning, there are two types: regression and classification.
-Regression focuses on predicting an output value given inputs.
-These values usually take on a continuous range.
-However, classification focuses on assigning categorical values given inputs.
-In supervised machine learning algorithms, our data points are pre-labelled with these categories.

 Examples Include:
-1. Perceptron
+1. K-Means Clustering
-2. Linear Regression
+2. DBSCAN
-3. Logistic Regression
-4. Neural Networks
-5. K-Nearest Neighbors
-6. Decision Trees / Regression Trees
-7. Random Forests
-8. Ensemble Methods Such As Boosting
+3. Principal Component Analysis
+4. Image Compression with SVD Decomposition